Major Quake Crushes Buildings In Vanuatu Capital, Bodies Seen - UrduPoint

 The 7.3-magnitude quake struck at a depth of 57 kilometres (35 miles), some 30 kilometres off the coast of Efate, Vanuatu's main island, at 12:47 pm (0147 GMT), according to the US Geological Survey.

-A 5.5-magnitude aftershock struck minutes later, followed by a string of lesser tremors over the following hours.
+A 5.5-magnitude aftershock struck minutes later, followed by a string of lesser tremors -- shaking the low-lying archipelago of 320,000 people that lies in the quake-prone Pacific Rim of Fire.

-The ground floor of a four-storey concrete block in Port Vila used by the US, French and other embassies was flattened, AFP photos showed.
+The ground floor of a four-storey concrete block in Port Vila -- used by US, French, British, Australian and New Zealand diplomatic missions -- was flattened, AFP photos showed.

-But all US personnel were "safe and accounted for" after evacuating the building, the US embassy in Papua New Guinea said in a statement.

 "There's people in the buildings in town.
 There were bodies there when we walked past," resident Michael Thompson told AFP by satellite phone after posting images of the destruction on social media.